 Estonia

-No official transposition activity has been reported in Estonia.
-However, a digital platform called Pay Mirror (Palagapeegel) is in development.
+No official transposition activity has been reported in Estonia, but the Ministry of Economic Affairs is expected to produce draft legislation by summer 2025.
+In the meantime, a digital platform called Pay Mirror (Palagapeegel) is in development.
 This app is a joint project between Statistics Estonia and the Ministry of Social Affairs, and will enable employers to identify pay gaps and discrepancies based on register data once the directive is implemented.

 Finland